 This year, Turkey's protesters have turned their attention from small, endangered urban parks to the slightly more on-trend issue of online freedom.

-On Saturday, Internet freedom activists took their anger to Istanbul's Taksim Square, the epicenter of last year's Gezi Park demonstrations.
+On Saturday, internet freedom activists took their anger to Istanbul's Taksim Square, the epicentre of last year's Gezi Park demonstrations.
 Much like 2013's protests, Turkish state police were out in force, spraying crowds with water cannons, trying to demolish their barricades and chasing protesters off down Istikal Avenue with paintball guns.
-However, the crowds regrouped and began building up more barricades down alleys and side streets, before police attacked them again with water cannons and gas bombs.
-The clashes continued late into the night, with demonstrators chanting, "Hands off my Internet!"
+However, the crowds regrouped and began building up more barricades down alleys and side-streets, before police attacked them again with water cannons and gas bombs.
+The clashes continued late into the night, with demonstrators chanting, "Hands off my internet!"

 The primary reason for the new bill is government paranoia over the leaking of sensitive tapes online by a group called HARAMZADELER, in which officials talk and even joke about corruption.
 The recordings have already exposed a number of scandals within the Turkish parliament, prompting mass protests in December of last year and forcing nine MPs – including four cabinet ministers – to resign from the ruling Justice and Development Party.

 The tapes have even featured Prime Minister Recep Tayyip Erdoğan and members of his family.
 In one, he is heard calling a major news channel and asking them to remove subtitles from video footage; in another, his daughter Sümeyye Erdoğan is heard booking a villa for the family.
 In other tapes, there is allegedly evidence of pro-government journalists manipulating political polls before they are broadcast on television.